PoE 2 Passive Tree Guide — How to Navigate & Plan Your Build (0.2.0)

 How many passive points do I get in PoE 2?

-You receive one passive point per level (up to level 100 = 99 points), plus additional points from completing specific quests in each act, plus Ascendancy points from the Labyrinth.
-Total points are typically 120–130 for a fully leveled endgame character.
+You receive one passive point per level (up to level 100 = 99 points), plus additional points from completing specific quests in each act.
+A fully leveled endgame character ends up with roughly 120 main-tree passive points plus 8 ascendancy points.

 What is a Mastery node?

 Jewel sockets appear as small nodes across the passive tree.
-Socketing a jewel (Cobalt, Crimson, or Viridian) in a socket adds the jewel's modifiers to your character as if they were passive nodes.
-Jewels are some of the most powerful build customization tools in PoE 2 and are worth significant currency when they have optimal modifiers.
+Socketing a jewel adds the jewel's modifiers to your character as if they were passive nodes.
+Jewels in PoE 2 0.2.0 include generic random-roll jewels, unique jewels with fixed effects, and Time-Lost Jewels earned from the Trial of the Sekhemas.
+There is no Cluster Jewel system in PoE 2.

 Is the PoE 2 passive tree the same as PoE 1?